antronerds/r2-tutorials/docs/Using_Signatures.md

 ![Figure 6: Relate 2 tracks using genesignatures color by track](_static/images/genesignature_mixed52_trackcolor.png "Figure 6: Color by track")
 [**Figure 6: Relate 2 tracks using genesignatures color by track **](_static/images/genesignature_mixed52_trackcolor.png)

-5. In this new plot, mes defined cell lines cluster together with the neural crest derrived lines in the left upper part of the plot
+5. In this new plot, mes defined cell lines cluster together with the neural crest derived lines in the left upper part of the plot
 (orange and green respectively) and the ADRN lines in blue in the right lower part of the plot.
 The purple dots represent a time-series experiment where PRRX1 overexpession induces in time a transition towards MES defined cell lines.
-This is clearly shown bij the dark purple coloured dots where the light purple coloured dots are controls or early time points.
+This is clearly shown by the dark purple colored dots where the light purple colored dots are controls or early time points.

 Step 5:  Drawing lines between samples in a XY plot